 - Difficult to clean

-The Cuisipro egg poacher is a unique poacher set that floats on top of the water and steams the egg.
-It comes in a set of two where the poacher cups should be clipped to the side of the pot containing water.
+The Cuisipro stainless steel egg poacher is a unique poacher set that floats on top of the water and steams the egg.
+This poached egg steamer kitchen gadget comes in a set of two where the poacher cups should be clipped to the side of the pot containing water.
 The water then goes around the eggs to cook them properly.

 - Circulation holes in the poacher allow the gentle flow of water